HyperSine/Windows10-CustomKernelSigners/README.md

 Run Powershell as administrator in Windows10 Enterprise/Education edition.

-1. Use `New-CIPolicy` to create new CI(Code Integerity) policy.
+1. Use `New-CIPolicy` to create new CI (Code Integrity) policy.
 Please make sure that the OS is not affected with any malware.

    ```powershell
    New-CIPolicy -FilePath SiPolicy.xml -Level RootCertificate -ScanPath C:\windows\System32\